-I am currently examining the ways in which our futures are interpreted in film, and specifically, I created my colour diary to take note of fashion in futuristic context by examining the costume design in the following films: The Matrix, Space Jam, Ex-Machina, Barbarella, Hitchhiker’s Guide to the Galaxy, Clockwork Orange, Men in Black 3, Tron, Blade Runner, Blade Runner:2049, Rogue One: A Star Wars Story, Mad Max: Fury Road, 2001: A Space Odyssey, Thor: Ragnorok, The Fifth Element, and Her.
+This looping video explores ways in which our future is interpreted by film.
+The video is a visualization of a colour diary examining fashion and colour in futuristic context in the following films: The Matrix, Space Jam, Ex-Machina, Barbarella, Hitchhiker’s Guide to the Galaxy, Clockwork Orange, Men in Black 3, Tron, Blade Runner, Blade Runner:2049, Rogue One: A Star Wars Story, Mad Max: Fury Road, 2001: A Space Odyssey, Thor: Ragnorok, The Fifth Element, and Her.
 While viewing the films I documented impactful moments using my cellphone and the Boomerang app.
 The app collected a one-second loop repeating for four seconds from the moments I selected.
 I chose the clips as aesthetic representations of stylistically iconic scenes, not solely based on costume design.

-To increase the feel of fragmentation I applied a film filter called ‘TV glitch’.
 Using my cell phone to film a movie that is playing on my laptop, then adding additional filters before bringing them back onto my laptop to edit, was a way to observe a dialogue between multiple technologies.
-Each step in creating my colour diary required a back-and-forth between the technology.
-This dialogue impacted the final resolution and appearance of the footage I collected and worked with.
+Each step in creating my colour diary required a back-and-forth between the devices and software.
+This dialogue impacted the final resolution and appearance of the footage collected.

 For the final solution I created a complete loop that gives the impression of dripping water.
 The circles expand from the centre of the composition.
 The viewer can never see a complete loop before the next one expands overtop of it.
 I segmented the clips based on colour and energy and divided them by an expansive black circle.
 The black appears to consume the preceding frames, yet after a moment they the film loops start again.
 Reflecting our postmodern state and its realization in futuristic narratives, I wanted to create a sense of urgency, fragmentation, and perpetual motion.